 This pioneering self-guided garden tour is now in its 12th year!
 It showcases gardens that are landscaped predominantly with California natives.
 The tour offers a variety of gardens for viewing from small townhomes to 1 acre landscapes.
 Many of the gardens will have talks and/or have guest nurseries (including Gold Rush) holding plant sales.
 The tour is free, but you do need to register at the website in order to get a list of all the gardens that'll be open.

-On other days, we're open by arrangement as we're often out doing deliveries, design work or consultations.
-Just give us a call (831 359 9291) to make sure someone will be at the nursery to welcome you and answer your questions.
+The nursery's open on Fridays from 9am to 4pm.
+On other days, we're often out doing deliveries, design work or consultations.
+We don't want you to make a wasted journey, so please give us a call (831 359 9291) to make sure someone will be at the nursery to welcome you and answer your questions.

 Please note we'll be closed on Friday March 21st 2014.
 Come find us at the San Francisco Flower & Garden Show at the San Mateo Expo Center!